pudly/schmopera-hugo/content/articles/alek-shrader.md

 postamble = "Purcell's [_Dido & Aeneas_](https://www.deathofclassical.com/angelshare/purcell-dido-and-aeneas), directed by Alek Shrader, runs June 5-8 in the Catacombs of the Green-Wood Cemetery." preamble = "If you know of Alek Shrader, you know he's an in-demand tenor known for his singing of Rossini, Mozart, and Handel.
-Of late, Shrader has turned to directing opera, and his latest project is Purcell's [_Dido & Aeneas_](https://www.deathofclassical.com/angelshare/purcell-dido-and-aeneas), presented by Death of Classical in the Catacombs of Brooklyn's Green-Wood Cemetery.\n\nThe production, starring Daniela Mack as Dido, includes a pre-show whiskey tasting and a twilight walk through the Catacombs.\n\nWe spoke with Shrader about why he's gotten into directing, and his unique take on Purcell's opera that includes the complementary play by Christopher Marlowe." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1559067336/media/2019/05/sqTheAngelsShareDidoAeneas-pc-KevinCondon.jpg" primary_image_credit = "Dido & Aeneas, The Angel's Share, 2019.
+Of late, Shrader has turned to directing opera, and his latest project is Purcell's [_Dido & Aeneas_](https://www.deathofclassical.com/angelshare/purcell-dido-and-aeneas), presented by Death of Classical in the Catacombs of Brooklyn's Green-Wood Cemetery.\n\nThe production, starring Daniela Mack as Dido, includes a pre-show whiskey tasting and a twilight walk through the Catacombs.\n\nWe spoke with Shrader about why he's gotten into directing, and his unique take on Purcell's opera that includes the complementary play by Christopher Marlowe." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1559067336/media/2019/05/sqTheAngelsShareDidoAeneas-pc-KevinCondon.jpg" primary_image_credit = "Dido & Aeneas, Death of Classical, 2019.
 Photo: Kevin Condon." related_articles = ["articles/talking-with-singers-daniela-mack.md"] related_companies = [] related_people = ["scene/people/daniela-mack.md", "scene/people/alek-shrader.md"]